flowdock/api-docs/docs/how-to-create-bidirectional-integrations.md

 ## Authentication challenge

 If the action cannot be completed because the user needs to authenticate first, your app should respond with an [authentication challenge](thread-actions#/authentication-challenge).
-The Flowdock UI will then communicate the situation and present the user with the option to proceed to the link you've defined to authenticate.
+The CA Flowdock UI will then communicate the situation and present the user with the option to proceed to the link you've defined to authenticate.

 The following example demonstrates how to return an authentication challenge for the user.
 As a best practice, we've appended the authentication URL with a claim parameter that is uniquely created for the user that tried to perform the UpdateAction.
 This enables one click authentication that avoids [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

-When we receive the request for the new authentication, we make sure that the claim's Flowdock user ID matches with the Flowdock user ID that is received from user's [authorization for Flowdock](production-integrations#/oauth2-authorize).
+When we receive the request for the new authentication, we make sure that the claim's CA Flowdock user ID matches with the CA Flowdock user ID that is received from user's [authorization for CA Flowdock](production-integrations#/oauth2-authorize).

 ```ruby
   def response_authentication_challenge(user_id)